 A loud screech made them wince as the dirt brown sphere imploded, sucking its surface into itself as if there was a creature eating it from the inside.
 A second later, the globe shattered in a thunderous blast.
 The lab shuddered, objects toppled and some crashed to the floor.
 Shattered

-pieces hit the shield and sizzled into nothingness
+pieces hit the shield and sizzled into nothingness.

 For a moment, they stood in stunned silence, and then they burst into lightning cracks of applause and people clapped each other on the back and cheered.